 In most countries, the lack of an away following would obliterate any atmosphere.
 However, the Gate 13 are extremely vocal at every match and their energetic choreographies and tifo displays rank amongst the best in Europe.
 If travelling supporters were allowed into the Apostolos Nikoladis, it would be a truly intimidating experience.

 The atmosphere and fan culture surrounding Greek football is so uniquely fascinating that it has to be considered as one of the best.
 The fact Gate 13 stands out from that crowd is a glowing reference to just how special this set of supporters really are.

-Just a few weeks after those incidents in the 2012 derby, the Vardinoyiannis family agreed to sell 54.75% of the club to a collective known as the Panathinaikos Alliance.
+Just a few weeks after those incidents in the 2012 derby, the Vardinoyiannis family agreed to sell 55 percent of the club to a collective known as the Panathinaikos Alliance.
 This made the Athens club just the second in Greece to become a supporter-owned club.